 As visibility continues to brighten on nonbinary and trans communities, it is important for employees to understand that the gender spectrum is more nuanced than simply “him” and “her” and now includes alternate pronouns, such as zie, sie, xe and tey.
 Pronouns can be tricky for people who are comfortable with binary genders.
 In our diversity training, we will help your employees understand why it is important to respect gender plurality, how to politely ask a person’s pronouns when they’re unsure, and what to do when they make mistakes.

 Diversity, Equity, Inclusion (DEI)

 Diversity, Equity, and Inclusion (DEI) are integral building blocks to a dynamic and thriving workplace of like-minded people bringing their various experiences together.
-However, it is not enough to simply bring different races and cultures under the same roof — goal is to make sure all voices, ideas, and input are heard.
+However, it is not enough to simply bring different races and cultures under the same roof — our goal is to make sure all voices, ideas, and inputs are heard.
 Because no one should come to work and feel left behind, our DEI program focuses on building bonds, bettering communication and cultural competencies, encouraging opportunities for growth, and improving awareness in the workplace.

 Dealing with uncertainty can be challenging, even frightening, but you are not alone.
 We are here to provide you with the tools you need to build mindful practices, daily wellness exercises, and stress management strategies in the workplace.
 Studies have shown applying these elements every day can improve productivity, motivation, and morale.
 Bring a better quality of life and perspective to your workplace today!